Only One Way to Achieve Patience

 What's the moral here?
 Be careful what you pray for?
 Hmmm... maybe... but I think I prefer the lesson in today's verse, that patience (trusting God's way and waiting on His promise) is better than pride (my idea of the best way).
-To me, it's really eye-opening to think of those two concepts - patience and pride - as the opposites of each other.
+To me, it's really eye-opening to think of those two concepts - patience and pride - as opposites.
 But that’s exactly how this verse sets them up.
 It suggests patience is akin to humility, and pride the brother of instant gratification.
 And I guess that makes sense.
 But why is patience better?
 Especially in this day and age when so much is there for the taking?
 When the respected thing to do is reach out and go for it?
 What had my pastor so convinced that doing the opposite was the most important lesson to send young men out into the world?

-Honestly I haven't completely figured that out yet.
+Honestly, I haven't completely figured that out yet.
 Appropriately, it's something I'm willing to be patient to gain the wisdom of.
 But I suspect it has something to do with what others see our tested faith has wrought in us, and with that pesky old verse from James:

 Consider it all joy, my brethren, when you encounter various trials, knowing that the testing of your faith produces endurance.
 And let endurance have its perfect result, so that you may be perfect and complete, lacking in nothing (James 1:2-4).

 Only problems can bring patience; only trials can test faith and make it real.
 Only endurance can lead to completion.

 And when I am complete, I will lack nothing.
-At which time I apparently will have superceded even patience, as what would there be to wait for if I lack nothing?
+At which time I apparently will have superseded even patience, as what would there be to wait for if I lack nothing?

 It sounds almost mystical, almost unachievable, at least until the end of my life or when I meet God.
 Until then, I simply pray that the experience of each problem and the eventual result will steel me into calm, patient submission to God's perfect timing.

 Intersecting Faith & Life: Are you willing to pray a problem into your life?
 Why or why not?